Introduction to the Sign Test

 In the result window, the first table will be of the descriptive statistics for sign test.
 These will include the number of observations per sample, the mean, the SD, the minimum and the maximum value for sign tests in both samples.
 The second table shows the frequency table.
 This will show the number of negative sign, the number of positive sign for the number of ties, and the total number of observations.
 In SPSS, the following table will appear for the descriptive table and frequency:

-The third table will show the test statistics table for sign test.
+The third table will show the test statistics table for it.
 This table shows the value of Z statistic and the probability value.
 Based on this probability value, we can make our decision about the hypothesis.
 For example, if the probability value is less than the significance level at .05, null hypothesis will be rejected.
 If the probability value is greater than the significance level, then cannot reject the null hypothesis.
 The following table will appear for the test statistics:

 Related Analysis: